-So why does that matter to you?
-Well, for starters, Bustle has seen its I.T. spending drop by 84%.
-A big part of that is that their maintenance crew is only about half the size a comparable website would need if they were managing their own servers.
+For starters, Bustle, a major news and entertainment website from the US, has seen its IT spending drop by 84%.
+A big part of that is that their maintenance crew is only about half the size a comparable website needs if they were managing their own servers.

-The good news is, your first 1M requests are free.
-So are the 400,00 GB-seconds of computing time that come with every account.
+The good news is, your first million requests are free.
+So are the 400,000GB seconds of computing time that come with every account.

-If you are storing data on Amazon’s s3 service that Lambda will be reading from, these count as requests.
-EC2 data transfer rates apply when your app initiates external transfers Using Amazon DynamoDB for reading and writing storage incurs requests So for example, you set 512 MB of memory to your function.
+If you store data on Amazon S3 and Lambda reads from it, these count as requests.
+EC2 data transfer rates apply when your app initiates external transfers.
+Using Amazon DynamoDB for reading and writing storage incurs requests.
+For example, you set 512 MB of memory to your function.
 Let’s say users execute your functions 3,000,000 times in one month.
 What would your cost be?

 $18 for 3 million invocations is a great deal!